coldinfire/SmallFire/content/posts/SAP_RFC_Connect.md

 - Prevents the mishandling of logon data because of the time-out mechanism.
 - User-specific logon details of the calling/trusted system is checked.

-*The RFC users must have the required authorizations in the trusting system (authorization object **S_RFCACL**).*Trusted connections are mostly used to connect SAP Solution Manager Systems with other SAP systems (satellites)
+The RFC users must have the required authorizations in the trusting system (authorization object **S_RFCACL**).Trusted connections are mostly used to connect SAP Solution Manager Systems with other SAP systems (satellites)

 ### Step 3: Testing the RFC Connection